prazzon/Rocket-type/README.md

 # Rocket Type

-Rocket type - a sleek and intuitive web application designed for typing enthusiasts who want to hone their skills and track their progress effortlessly.
+Rocket type is a sleek and intuitive web application designed for typing enthusiasts who want to hone their skills and track their progress effortlessly.

 ## Table of Contents
 - [Features](#features)